aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

    Refer to the `wandb official guide <https://docs.wandb.ai/quickstart>`_ for setting up an account.
-2. (If not yet installed via requirements.txt) Pip install the wandb library on your machine in a Python 3 environment.
+2. (If not yet installed via requirements.txt) Pip install the wandb library on your machine in a Python 3 environment with the following command:

 .. admonition:: Terminal Session